-Each spring and fall, TV service for TDS customers experience a technical phenomenon called “sun outages.”
-This fall, the solar satellite interference are expected from Sept.30 to Oct.
-13. During this period the sun causes solar interference for all geostationary satellite signals.
-For any specific city, please review the SES website. https://extranet.ses.com/.
+During the spring and fall of each year, TV service for TDS customers experience a technical phenomenon called “sun outages.”
+This fall, the solar satellite interference are expected from Sept.
+25 to Oct.
+14. During this period the sun causes solar interference for all geostationary satellite signals.

-Solar interference happens when the sun’s path across the sky gets lower each day.
-During the spring and fall for about two weeks, the sun is directly behind the line of sight between an Earth station and a satellite that is sending signals to a receiving satellite antenna here on earth.
+At these times, the sun crosses the equator and it traces an arc that places it directly behind the geostationary satellites.
+For a little over two weeks, the sun is directly behind the line of sight between an Earth station and a satellite that is sending signals to a receiving satellite antenna here on Earth.
 When the antenna is looking into the sun, the interference from the sun overrides the signals from the satellite.
 The sun causes “solar interference” to all geostationary satellite signals.
 It generally happens from 8 a.m. to 3 p.m.

 Unfortunately, there is technically nothing TDS can do to prevent sun outages from occurring.
 Each satellite service that we receive signals from will experience this interference in the time frame mentioned above.